Examination Board: AQA

 You will develop research, listening and analytical skills.
 You will become confident in carrying out language analysis and explaining and presenting your findings.
 You will develop the ability to express yourself for a variety of purposes, with clarity, showing mastery of styles of writing appropriate for many settings, both in Post-16 Education and in a work environment.
 You will be able to explore the context of a piece of writing linking it to the writer’s intention.

 How will I be assessed?

 Students will sit 4 examination papers at the end of Year 11, 2 in each of the subjects.
-Each of the English Language examinations will contribute 50% of the overall subject award.
+Each of English Language, and English Literature, will contribute 50% of the overall subject award.
 For English Literature, paper 1 will contribute 40% of the overall subject award.
 Paper 2 will contribute 60% of the overall subject award.
 Questions will be a mixture of closed short answer, structured, and open response.

 Where will this qualification lead me?

-Students completing the course will be able to undertake further study at A Level and continue into University or employment.
+Students completing the course will be able to undertake further study at A-Level and continue onto university or employment.
 The skills acquired in English apply to all careers.